-I received my PhD from Northwestern University in Learning Sciences, and was a postdoctoral fellow in the Games+Learning+Society group at the Wisconsin Institutes for Discovery at the University of Wisconsin, Madison.
-I studied computer science and cognitive science at the University of California, San Diego, where I was a member of the Distributed Cognition and Human-Computer Interaction Lab.
+I received my PhD in the Learning Sciences from Northwestern University, and was a postdoctoral fellow in the Games+Learning+Society center at the Wisconsin Institutes for Discovery at the University of Wisconsin, Madison.
+I was an Independent Studies major at the University of California, San Diego, where I was a member of the Distributed Cognition and Human-Computer Interaction lab.

 My Research Group

 We study how designing and building computational systems (e.g., computer music systems) can empower young people to learn through pursuing personal interests.
 To do so, we create new technologies for learning and investigate how people, including students and teachers, use them to learn together.

 August 5-7: Mentor for New Computing Faculty Workshop San Diego, CA